Quick Links to Sections On this Page:

 2. Who would benefit from using an example business plan?

 Any entrepreneur or business owner who has never written a business plan before can benefit from an example or sample plan.
-Particularly if you need your plan for funding from external sources, having a sample that has successfully achieved this is very helpful.
+New business owners often start with business plan templates, which are helpful but are sometimes more useful after reviewing other full business plans.

 3. How do you get started with a sample business plan and maximize its benefit?

-Next, outline your business plan and copy in, from the sample plan, sections that apply to your business.
-For instance, if the sample plan included public relations in their marketing plan, and you will also use this tactic, you can copy it into your plan and edit it as appropriate.
+After this initial read, outline your business plan and copy in from the sample plan sections that apply to your business.
+For instance, if the sample plan included public relations in their marketing and sales plan, and you will also use this tactic, you can copy it into your plan and edit it as appropriate.
 Finally, answer the other questions answered in the sample plan in ways that reflect your unique business.